novafacing/practical-fuzzing/docs/WriteFirstFuzzer.md

 There are a few things going on here.
 We'll go step by step.
 First, we filter our encoded input for '%' characters and count them, then subtract double that count from the length of the encoded input to find the length of the decoded data.
-Remember, this is an *intentional bug* because of various nuances in the decoding process.
+We'll also add a constant `128` to our buffer size, to make our fuzzer at least do a little bit of work to find this bug.Remember, this is an *intentional bug* because of various nuances in the decoding process.

 Next, we create a `Layout` (a description of an element size and length of an array of `u8`s) of the length we just calculated.
 Notice the syntax of the `Layout` constructor